 - Always lock your car, even if you are in it at the time.

-- When approaching your vehicle, have your keys ready, but do not thread them through your fingers.
+- When approaching your vehicle, have your keys ready, but don't thread them through your fingers.
 Make sure you don't have to stand by your car fumbling for your keys.

 - As you approach your car, be aware of other people around.
 If you see someone loitering near your car, do not go to it; instead walk to an area where there are other people.

-- About 30 feet away from your vehicle, glance underneath it and adjacent vehicles.
+- About 30 feet away from your vehicle, glance underneath it and any adjacent vehicles.

-- Before you enter your car, make sure that no intruder is in the car waiting for you.
-Check the back seat of your vehicle before you enter your vehicle.
+- Before you enter your car, check the back seat and make sure no intruder is in the car waiting for you.

 - Don't leave personal property in your vehicle.